keyboard-dev/starter-template-v3/docs/quickstart.md

 * Node.js (version 18 or higher)

-* Access to an Claude Desktop. with an account that can add integrations and MCP servers.
+* Access to Claude Desktop with an account that can add integrations and MCP servers

-* GitHub Personal Access Token scoped to use codespaces
+* GitHub Personal Access Token scoped to use codespaces (instructionso n how to create it below)

 ### Fork the Codespace Repo

 Go fork this [repo](https://github.com/keyboard-dev/codespace-executor).